inspecta/inspecta/README.md

 ### :woman_technologist: About Me :

-I am a full stack web developer lately able to develop projects in HTML, CSS, JavaScript, PHP and Java (Spring and Spring Boot).
+I am a full stack web developer lately able to develop projects in HTML, CSS, JavaScript and PHP.

 I am a curious individual with a willingness to always improve myself and learn from others, a great team leader and player as well.
+Able to learn new languages and technologies within a limited period of time.

 Currently upgrading my programming knowledge and skills at [Microverse](https://www.microverse.org).

 Currently learning JavaScript Networking, Webpack and APIs.
 To also learn React, Redux, Ruby and Rails.

 During my free time, I like to
-- Have a rest
+- Solve coding challenges on [Hackerrank](https://www.hackerrank.com)
-- Read and research
+- Read and research.
-- Watch movies and listen to music
+- Watch movies and listen to music.
-- Watch sports (Football and F1)
+- Watch sports (Football and F1).

 ---